Environmental Incident Reporting

 All releases between 50-999 gallons are reported to local agencies.

-Action Taken: Large vacuum truck called in to unblock system.
+Action Taken: Crew needed to repair valve to stop overflow.
 Area washed down and all wash water recovered.
-Full recovery made from storm drain/ditch.

 Preliminary Cause: Blockage